Nutellove/Cynergiae/src/Nutellove/MootoolsClassBundle/README.markdown

 After that, only the 2 Base files will be re-generated.
 If I'm not miskaten, the heritage behavior is similar to the Doctrine 1.2 PHP Classes generation from schema.

-## WHY NOT JQUERY ?
+## WHY NOT JQUERY?

 Hah!
 Be my guest!
 Mootools is pure javascript awesomeness.

 ## THANKS

-Fabien Potencier, for he taught me *a lot*
+- Fabien Potencier, for he taught me *a lot*
-Jonathan Wage, cause he's awesome too
+- Jonathan Wage, cause he's awesome too
-Aaron Newton, kudos to the super-cow-powers
+- Aaron Newton, kudos to his super-cow-powers